hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 <br>

-You many notice that the method name `MyComposable1` has been changed, that is called [mangling](https://kotlinlang.org/docs/inline-classes.html#mangling).
+You may notice that the method name `MyComposable1` has been changed, that is called [mangling](https://kotlinlang.org/docs/inline-classes.html#mangling).

 > Mangling: since inline classes are compiled to their underlying type, it may lead to various obscure errors, for